11 cute prom hairstyles for long and short hair, and everything in between

 Big, Braided Prom Bun

 Consider this twisted, braided bun the ultimate prom hairstyle for long hair.
 It’s romantic and elegant without looking too fussy, and the braids help keep it secure while you’re dancing.
+No wonder it’s one of the best long hairstyles for prom.
 It also shows off highlights (if you have them).
 The loose strands enhance the romantic updo—just be sure the actual bun is pinned in place really well to keep it from unraveling.
 Also, blast it generously with hairspray that has strong hold, just as insurance for the long night.

 Princess Braided Prom Bun

 Short of wearing an actual tiara, this prom bun is the closest most will ever get to royalty.
-The bun’s placement at the crown is classic and traditional, but the chunky braid wrapping around its base is a 2017 upgrade—as is the hair itself, which is thick and textured.
+The bun’s placement at the crown is classic and traditional, but the chunky braid wrapping around its base is a 2019 upgrade—as is the hair itself, which is thick and textured.
 To get a similar look, prep your hair with a hair thickening spray like Garnier Fructis Texture Tease Dry Touch Finishing Spray.
+If you’re need hairstyles for prom with bangs, this is a great option.

 Wavy Bun Prom Updo